How a Wrongful Death Claim Works

 Even though every state’s wrongful death laws are different, these types of lawsuits are generally handled by a wrongful death attorney hired by the surviving family members afflicted from the loss of their loved one.

-A wrongful death claim may come up in a scenario where a victim who would – if still alive – have a valid personal injury claim, dies as a consequence of the defendant’s wrongful action.
+A wrongful death claim may come up in a scenario where a victim who would – if still alive – have a valid personal injury claim, and dies as a consequence of the defendant’s wrongful action.

--When a victim is intentionally killed
+-When a victim is intentionally killed;

--Car accident fatalities involving negligence
+-Car accident fatalities involving negligence;

 A wrongful death claim can stem from almost any kind of personal injury situation.
 However, one notable exception may exist for work injuries that result in death, which generally must be handled exclusively through the worker’s compensation system.